fullcalendar/fullcalendar-docs/_docs-v1/month-view/month-view.md

 });
 ```

 The following options are specific to month view.
-However, there are numerous other options throughout the docs that affect the display of month view, such as the [locale-related options](localization) and [date/time display options](date-display).
+However, there are numerous other options throughout the docs that affect the display of month view, such as the [date/time display options](date-display) and [locale-related options](localization).